KHAAdotPK/CBOW/README.md

-# CBOW Model Implementation in C++

-This repository contains an implementation of the **Continuous Bag of Words (CBOW)** model in C++.
-The CBOW model is part of the Word2Vec architecture and is used to learn word embeddings by predicting the center word in a context of surrounding words.
-This project is designed for training a simple neural network on text data, generating vector representations for words.

-## Features
-- **CBOW Model**: Trains word embeddings by using context words to predict a center word.
-- **Efficient Training Loop**: Includes forward and backward propagation with custom weight update functions.
-- **Custom Structures**: Leverages `Collective` and `Numcy` for efficient reshaping and random shuffling of data.
-- **Shuffling Training Data**: Randomly shuffles word pairs in each epoch to prevent bias during training.
-- **Adjustable Learning Rate and Epochs**: Easily configurable parameters for learning rate and number of epochs.

-## How the CBOW Model Works
-1. **Context**: The model takes a set of context words as input.
-2. **Prediction**: It tries to predict the center word in the context window.
-3. **Training**: The weights between input and hidden layers (W1), and hidden to output layers (W2), are updated using backpropagation.
-4. **Loss Calculation**: Uses negative log-likelihood (NLL) for measuring the loss during training.

-## Training Loop

-The core training loop can be found in the `#define CBOW_TRAINING_LOOP` macro.
-This loop:
-- Shuffles the word pairs before each epoch.
-- Implements forward and backward propagation.
-- Updates the weights `W1` and `W2` based on gradients.
-- Computes and displays the loss for each epoch.

-### Training Process
-The training loop works in the following steps:
-1. **Shuffle Word Pairs**: Before each epoch, the word pairs are shuffled.
-2. **Forward Propagation**: Predict the center word using the current weights.
-3. **Backward Propagation**: Calculate the gradients and adjust the weights based on the learning rate.
-4. **Loss Calculation**: Compute and print the average loss per epoch.
+## Continuous Bag of Words (`CBOW`) Implementation in C++
+Welcome to the Continuous Bag of Words (`CBOW`) implementation in C++!
+This project is part of the broader effort to develop and experiment with `ML` models. `Word2Vec` is a popular technique in Natural Language Processing (`NLP`) for learning word embeddings from text data, enabling various downstream tasks such as semantic analysis, text classification, and machine translation.
+### Project Overview
+#### What is `CBOW`?
+`CBOW` is one of the two architectures proposed by **Mikolov et al**. for creating word embeddings, the other being [Skip-Gram](https://github.com/KHAAdotPK/skip-gram.git).
+In `CBOW`, the model predicts the target word (center word) based on the context words (surrounding words within a fixed window size).
+This approach captures the semantics of words by analyzing their context in large corpora, resulting in dense vector representations that encode meaningful relationships between words.
+### Implementation Details
+In this project, I've started implementing the `CBOW` model from scratch in **C++**.
+The goal is to provide an efficient, flexible, and customizable `CBOW` implementation suitable for various **NLP** tasks.
+Here's a brief overview of what has been accomplished so far:

+1. **Forward Propagation**:
+The forward propagation function computes the hidden layer and the predicted probabilities for the context words given a center word.
+The implementation follows the architecture of a neural network with a single hidden layer.
+#### Key Steps:
+1. **Input Layer**: Represents the center word as a one-hot encoded vector.
+2. **Hidden Layer**: Projects the one-hot encoded vector to a continuous embedding using weights `W1`.
+3. **Output Layer**: Predicts the probability distribution over all words in the vocabulary using the softmax function on the output of the hidden layer.
+#### Implementation Summary:
+- Forward propagation is completed with matrix operations for the hidden and output layers.
+- The result is a prediction of the probability distribution over context words for a given center word.

+2. **Backward Propagation**:
+The backward propagation function computes the gradients of the weights based on the loss between the predicted probabilities and the actual context words (represented as one-hot vectors).
+These gradients are used to update the weight matrices `W1` and `W2`.
+#### Key Steps:
+1. **Error Calculation**: The error is calculated as the difference between the predicted probability distribution (`y_pred`) and the one-hot encoded target distribution (`y_true`).
+2. **Gradient Computation**:
+   - `grad_W2`: The gradient of the output layer weights.
+   - `grad_W1`: The gradient of the hidden layer weights.
+3. **Weight Update**: The weights are updated using the gradients and a learning rate.
+#### Implementation Summary:
+- Backward propagation is now fully implemented and computes the gradients for both `W1` and `W2`.
+- The gradients are calculated using the outer product and dot product operations, which follow the neural network's backpropagation algorithm.

+3. **Full Softmax (Negative Sampling Pending)**:
+This implementation currently uses the full softmax for calculating the output probabilities. **Negative Sampling** is a common technique used to optimize training in word embeddings, but it is **not yet implemented** in this version of the model.
+Future updates will include Negative Sampling to make the training more efficient, especially for large vocabularies.

+4. **Training Loop**:
+The CBOW training loop defines the main process for training the word embedding model using forward and backward propagation.
+Each epoch iterates through shuffled word pairs and updates the weights accordingly.
+Below is an outline of how the training loop works.
+### Training Loop Details
+- **Epoch Loop**: The training runs for a specified number of epochs.
+Each epoch represents one complete pass through the training dataset.
+- **Shuffling Word Pairs**: Before each epoch, the word pairs are shuffled to ensure the model doesn't learn in a biased manner.
+- **Forward Propagation**: For each word pair, forward propagation computes the prediction probabilities using the current weights.
+- **Backward Propagation**: Based on the error (difference between predicted and actual output), the gradients are computed, which are then used to update the weights.
+- **Weight Updates**:
+  - `W1` (input-to-hidden weights) and `W2` (hidden-to-output weights) are updated using the learning rate `lr`.
+  - `W2` is reshaped and updated to match the dimensional requirements for the subtraction and weight update steps.
+- **Loss Calculation**: The training loop calculates the loss using the **Negative Log Likelihood (NLL)** function, where lower values indicate better model performance.
+- **Verbose Output**: If verbose mode is enabled, the progress of each epoch and loss values are printed to the console.

+5. **Error Handling**:
+    - Robust error handling has been incorporated to catch and report issues such as memory allocation failures and logical errors.

+### Next Steps
+The next steps in this project include:
+- Currently, the implementation does not include **Negative Sampling**.
+This technique is commonly used in word embedding models to improve training efficiency by sampling negative examples during the training process.
+Implementing Negative Sampling will be essential to enhance the performance of the model.
+- Integrating optimization algorithms such as Stochastic Gradient Descent (SGD).
+- Expanding the codebase to handle larger datasets efficiently.
+- Performing extensive testing and validation to ensure correctness and performance.
+-
 ## Usage

 1. Clone the repository: